-In order to support on campus and potentially at-home instruction and learning, supplemental curriculum resources will be purchased to provide opportunities for student engagement and extended opportunities for learning to support standards learning in all subject areas.
+In order to support instruction, supplemental curriculum resources will be purchased to provide opportunities for student engagement and extended opportunities for learning to support standards learning in all subject areas.
+These resources can include supplemental resources for reading, multimedia, lesson presentations, and social-emotional education.